aartzz/tr/README.md

 </h2>

 > [!NOTE]
-> If you find any archives linked to the Trident server, [create an issue](https://github.com/aartzz/tr/issues).
+> If you find any files, videos, screenshots linked to the Trident server, [create an issue](https://github.com/aartzz/tr/issues).

 ## Contents of the archive
 * Trident IV